 Then I get a box like this…

-…and plop them down a couple of inches apart.
-Meanwhile I have my can of Krylon taking a nice warm bath in the sink, this helps to get the paint flowing.
+…and plop them down a couple of inches apart enough that you have spraying clearance on all sides of the pedal.
+Meanwhile I have my can of Krylon taking a nice warm bath in the sink to help to get the paint flowing.

 I’d recommend it, it’s good for several uses, and you can just replace the filters on it.
 Whatever mask you choose, make sure it’s NIOSH approved.
 Once you’re masked up and you’ve spent a few minutes doing your Vader impressions you’re ready to begin.
 I also have a clock on hand to keep me right.